Molly Nilsson: History GER CD-R

 - You Always Hurt The One You Love

 - I Hope You Die

 - Intermezzo: The Party

 - City Of Atlantis

 - The Clocks

 Yesterday I found myself thinking about Molly Nilsson and that led directly to my blogging topic today.
 Just to state the not always obvious, I don’t write this thing in advance.
 There is no lead time, so I almost always write on the day of publication.
 I saw two shows by Molly Nilsson in the town where I live in 2012, and 2013.
 They were delightful concerts, in association with Alligator Indian, my favorite local act [long since absconded back to their point of origin…Central Florida].
 I bought Molly’s latest CDs from the merch table and this one was just a CD-R that she might have burned on the road as needed.
-The artwork was stark black + white art had been printed on a laser printer and the CD-R was rubber stamped with the title.
+The artwork was stark black + white art which had been printed on a laser printer and the white surfaced CD-R was rubber stamped with the title.
 The one note of color was a red fingerprint on the back of the case insert on the number of my copy: 466.

 Ms. Nilsson instantly won me over with her sonorous contralto; sounding like Nico fronting Enya.
 The cavernous reverb of her music production suited her vocals to perfection.
 She favors piano, drum machine, and often orchestral synth pads adding pizzicato chordal bursts to the music.
 All of which sounded like it was recorded from a concrete bunker in the next building.
 Really, the only music I have ever heard quite like this is Enya’s “Watermark” album, but this is far more introverted and low key for all of its bravado.
 Where she definitely leaves Enya scrambling in the dust is with her infinitely better lyrics.